-16. Related Party Transactions
+15. Related Party Transactions

 The Commission is owned by the Province of Prince Edward Island.
-Any excess revenues over expenses of the Commission are distributed to the province as shown on the statement of changes in shareholder deficiency.
+Any excess revenues over expenses of the Commission are distributed to the province as shown on the statement of changes in shareholder equity (deficit).
 Other transactions with the province, its Crown corporations, and agencies are recorded at rates as determined by the province.